joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 Get-PSRepository -Verbose
 ```

-To set the installation policy for a repository:
+To set the installation policy for the `PSGallery` repository:

 ```powershell
 # PSGallery (trusted)